 - Line a baking sheet with a Silpat or parchment paper.
 Lay out the sweet potato chips in a single layer and brush each top with 1 tablespoon olive oil.

 - Bake for 20-30 minutes until they start to turn golden brown.
-Turn them over and brush with the remaining tablespoon olive oil and sprinkle with salt.
+Turn them over, brush with the remaining olive oil, and sprinkle with salt.
 Cook for 10 more minutes.

 Never Miss a Beat!